Got the nibbles? Before you reach for that snack, read on.

 Although it can be difficult to put healthy eating first in a busy workplace, it is critically important—both for your employees and for your bottom line.

-Let’s take a look at how you can promote healthy eating at work.
+Today, we’ll share four simple ways you can promote healthy eating at work.

-What Does Healthy Eating Mean?
+What Does Healthy Eating Actually Mean?

 The latest Canada Food Guide introduced a major shift away from counting calories and portion sizes.
 Instead, it focused on building habits that encourage nutritious eating every day.